 Vaccination coverage – MSF Vaccination Campaign

 Information on the MSF mass vaccination campaign was collected from 985 children aged 6 months to 9 years.
 The measles vaccination coverage among children in this age group was 95.8% (95% CI: 93.0–97.5).
-This was confirmed by respondents either by showing their vaccination card or by verbal confirmation (Table 3).
+This was reported by respondents either by showing their vaccination card or by verbal confirmation (Table 3).
 The measles vaccination coverage among children who were able to show their vaccination card was 89.4% (95% CI: 84.2–93.1).
+The design effect for MSF vaccination is close to the expected value (2.5), indicating a moderate degree of heterogeneity between clusters.

 Table 3.
 Measles vaccination coverage among children aged 6 months to 9 years during the MSF mass vaccination campaign in Béboto district, Logone Oriental province, Chad (weighted analysis)